-- 1. When did Nehru visited the USA after assuming office as Prime Minister? - 2.
-Who was the USA ambassador to India when Indo-China conflict took place in 1962? - 3.
-Which was the country Indira Gandhi undertook her first State visit? - 4.
+- 1. When did Nehru visit the USA after assuming office as Prime Minister? - 2.
+Who was the US ambassador to India when Indo-China conflict took place in 1962? - 3.
+Which country was Indira Gandhi's first State visit? - 4.
 Which country provided fuel to Tarapur power Plant? - 5.
-Who was the President of USA when Rajiv Gandhi visited the USA? - 6.
+Who was the President of USA during Rajiv Gandhi's visit? - 6.
 When did US President Bill Clinton visit India? - 7.
 Who was the Prime Minister of India and President of USA when Civilian Nuclear Cooperation was concluded?

-5.3.
-INDO-SOVIET RELATIONS
+5.3 INDO-SOVIET RELATIONS